Michael Farwick riding the Westfalian State Stud stallion, Laurentianer, Jo Hinnemann looks on…

-Laurentianer, a world champion as a six year old… and a very different type?
+Laurentianer, a world champion as a six-year-old… and different bloodlines?

 At the last Bundeschampionate he made a couple of mistakes – is he more nervous because of his Thoroughbred breeding?

 “I like to work them twice a day.
-The first time if we work them then we do walk in the afternoon just to get more condition, and then in the afternoon we just repeat some of the difficult exercises.
-Bring them back into the stable so that they think, ‘oh I’ve done that – I can do it’ – then walk a little bit.”
+We do walk in the afternoon just to get more condition, and then in the afternoon we repeat some of the difficult exercises.
+Bring them back into the stable so that they think, ‘oh I’ve done that – I can do it’ – and walk a little bit.”

 You started out as eventing rider and then became a dressage rider to make a living, but you obviously love dressage horses…

 “I love good horses, not only dressage horses.
-It has changed a little bit here, ten years ago we always had three or four jumping horses that we trained.
-We produced some quite good horses – Aramis for example with Franke Sloothaak won a World Cup qualifier for example.
-Now I am a little bit older and the jumping is not my favourite any more.
+It has changed here, ten years ago we always had three or four jumping horses that we trained.
+We produced some quite good horses – Aramis for example with Franke Sloothaak won a World Cup qualifier.
+Now I am a older and the jumping is not my favourite any more.
 Ten years ago I did the training myself and it was fun.”

 You still look forward to each day – even though you start early in the morning and finish at 7 at night?

-At the moment of highest collection, in the piaffe on Idicus you seem to break the connection and sit there with a relatively loose rein?
+At the moment of highest collection, in the piaffe on Idocus you seem to break the connection and sit there with a relatively loose rein?